healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 </p>

 GitHub is a Web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
-Unlike Git, which is strictly a command-line tool, GitHub provides a Web-based graphical interface and desktop as well as mobile integration.
-It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikisfor every project.

-**As of 2015, GitHub reports having over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.**
+GitHub provides a Web-based graphical interface and desktop as well as mobile integration.
+It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikisfor every project.  **As of 2015, GitHub reports having over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.**

 ***